hanneshapke/pynrelutility/README.md

 Dependencies
 ------------
-It has dependency on the json package, included with Python versions 2.7 and later. requests library is also needed and will be installed by setuptools.
+requests library is needed and will be installed by setuptools.

-It is developed on Python 2.7 but should work on earlier versions.
+It is developed on Python 2.7 and tested with Python 3.4.
-Not tested if it is also compatible with Python 3.
-Sorry.

 Installation